 The process known as MySQL Server (version 5.1, 5.5, 5.6, 5.7, 6.0) or WampServer (version 2.5, 2.2) or Remote Access DB or The MySQL Server or MySQL or CONNECT or Dell Remote Access or MySQL5

 belongs to software MySQL Server or XAMPP or Squeezebox Server or WampServer or EasyPHP (version 2.0b1) or Dell Remote Access or ProcessMaker or NVMS5 Standard Edition or MySQL Database Server or SugarCRM on FastStack or Bitnami WordPress Stack or AppServ or SlimServer or SqueezeCenter

-by MySQL AB (www.mysql.com) or Oracle (www.oracle.com) or Dell (www.dell.com) or SingleClick Systems (www.singleclicksystems.com) or TISS MSC or Zmanda.
+by Oracle (www.oracle.com) or MySQL AB (www.mysql.com) or Dell (www.dell.com) or Hervé Leclerc (HeL) or SingleClick Systems (www.singleclicksystems.com) or MariaDB Corporation Ab or TISS MSC or Zmanda.

-Description: mysqld.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of "C:\Program Files\Common Files" or in a subfolder of "C:\Documents and Settings" or in a subfolder of the "My Files" folder.
+Description: Mysqld.exe is not essential for the Windows OS and causes relatively few problems.
+Mysqld.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of "C:\Program Files\Common Files" or in a subfolder of the user's profile folder or in a subfolder of the user's "Documents" folder.

 The program is not visible.
 Mysqld.exe is not a Windows core file.
 There is no file information.
 The program listens for or sends data on open ports to a LAN or the Internet.
-Therefore the technical security rating is 65% dangerous, however also read the users reviews.
+Therefore the technical security rating is 58% dangerous, however you should also read the user reviews.